denisecase/datafun-00-textbook/UPDATED_SETUP.md

 > Changes to the textboook "Before You Begin" section.

-## Anaconda / Miniconda3

-We recommend Miniconda3 over Anaconda to save space.
-Anaconda works great - it has many more tools installed.

-## Conda Forge where Possible

-We recommand installing additional packages from the conda-forge channel where possible.

-## Prospector

-Prospector is a great static analsysis tool.
-It's not required, but free tools to help your code are worth it - and widely used in industry.
-These tools are like having a free assistant, looking over your code, and keeping it great.

 ## Jupyter

-We delay Jupyter a bit to ensure everyone is comfortable with interactive mode and scripts.
+We delay Jupyter.

 ## Additional Installation Commands

-If you've installed using [datafun-01-getting-started](), these are some extra commands to get your environment setup.
+If you've installed using [datafun-01-getting-started](https://github.com/denisecase/datafun-01-getting-started), these are some extra commands to get your environment setup.

 These will install into your active environment.

-We use conda (base).
+If you use Miniconda or Ananconda:

 ```
 conda install -c conda-forge prospector -y